Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Theoretical Framework

 Two remarks complete the picture.
 First, the deterministic hump $\delta_t$ of Assumption~\ref{ass:tech_shock} is the conditional-mean path of $\boldsymbol{\gamma}'\mathbf{X}_t$ that would obtain under a technology-diffusion regime; the stochastic component $\boldsymbol{\gamma}'\mathbf{X}_t - \delta_t$ is absorbed into the residual noise in the empirical specification (Remark~\ref{rmk:theo_vs_emp} in Appendix~\ref{app:microfoundation}).
-Second, the bubble enters as an additive component in secondary-market valuation but is excluded from the production block determining $\mathbf{X}_t$ on identifiable economic grounds (Remark~\ref{rmk:exclusion} in Appendix~\ref{app:microfoundation}); even if stock valuations affect future innovation through financing constraints, the resulting variation in $\mathbf{X}_{t+j}$ for $j\geq 1$ operates through the fundamental mapping, not through the residual at date $t$.
+Second, the bubble enters as an additive component in secondary-market valuation and is excluded from the production block in the benchmark model (Remark~\ref{rmk:exclusion} in Appendix~\ref{app:microfoundation}).
+This exclusion is an identifying restriction rather than a mechanical fact: if stock valuations affect future innovation through financing constraints, the observed technology proxies partly embody that feedback, and the adjusted residual must be interpreted using the attenuation logic of Section~\ref{subsec:feedback_bounds}.